LEBILL369/tsdz2-fw/README.md

 The motor is controlled using the remote keypad through a set of key combinations.

 Available operation modes:
-* Torque adjusted pedal assist
+* Torque based pedal assist
 * Cruise

 Pedal assist is the selected operation mode on startup.